Pacific College

 CIS 300 - 3 credits

-Learn about the components of business information systems, with an emphasis on data transmission, management information software, and the ways that businesses manage data.
+The components of business information systems, with an emphasis on data transmission, management information software, and the management of data in businesses.

 Computer Information Systems